1.

 5.

-In 1991, Pietro Cannata won the world's attention for disfiguring Michaelangelo’s David, he took a hammer to the statue’s left toe.
+In 1991, Pietro Cannata made headlines for disfiguring Michaelangelo’s David, he took a hammer to the statue’s left toe.
 Cannata was apprehended by aghast tourists and later confined to a psychiatric hospital where he spent two years.
 Upon his release he went on to reoffend, vandalising: a mural by Filippo Lipi in the Prato cathedral; The Adoration of the Shepherds Before Baby Jesus by Michele di Raffaello della Colombe; the plaque at the Piaza della Signoria; and by happenstance (for he was looking for another painting when he came upon it) Jackson Pollock’s Undulated Paths.
 Cannata was 47 when he took umbrage with the David, when asked of his motivations he said that he was acting on the orders of a woman in a painting, he explained that: “It is all a story of spirits, linked to a Venetian woman of the 16th century.
 It was Veronese's beautiful Nani who told me to strike the David.”
-In the months spent in his room in Whitechapel, Gabriel had formulated a convoluted and unreproducible path of reasoning which would align himself with Cannata and determine what he must do next.
-It all began with his readings.
-He had read exhaustively, learning about the David’s dimensions, it’s materials and history, and it was this way that he had first learnt about Cannata.
-When Gabriel had searched for the painting of La Bella Nani of which Cannata had spoken, he saw to his horror that he recognised the face of the woman depicted, it was the same one that had appeared to him in a brown stain on the ceiling of his old apartment.
-It was at that moment that his future was decided, all this time he had been thinking about that moment in the Accademia and the pressentiment which had registered with him so profoundly that the David would collapse, and his feelings had been immediately and miraculously confirmed with that woman’s face staring back at him from the blue light of his computer screen; he was in that moment ordained.
-When Cannata had struck the David, and Gabriel was certain of this now, the impact had left enduring instabilities, it occurred to him therefore that there was only one thing he could do to return things to as they were, to restabilise both himself and the Art and bring things to how they should have been, he had to strike the other toe.

 6.

-When Gabriel re-downloaded his social media however he saw that there were in fact many people who still remembered, there were a million of them, all of them having heard about what he had done, all of them waiting to hear from him out of curiosity or boredom.
-Some had left sick comments under his photos but there were also sweet messages too.
+Gabriel spent two years in hospital and the time there passed slowly.
+When he walked from the facility he was very different, he was not greeted by anyone.
+He took a plane back to the UK with the little money left on his card and holed himself up in his mother’s house in Hull.
+It seemed that no one recognised him, no one was talking about the story anymore.
+It had been a news item for less than a week and then was swiftly forgotten.
+The David had been repaired; there wasn’t a mark to remember what he had done, no line on the Wikipedia.
+But when Gabriel opened his Instagram he saw that there were many who remembered.
+There were a million of them, all of them waiting to hear from him.
+Some had left cruel comments under his photos, there were also kind messages too.
 None of this registered immediately, but eventually the notion made him feel warm.
-It was only one month afterwards that he set his camera up in the garden.
-He put his phone on a tripod on the back lens and set his Instagram to live stream, his mother’s garden was lime in the height of summer, it smelt of roses and the wild fecal smell of compost.
-Standing on a plastic box from the garage, Gabriel posed like the David, leaning slightly, his hand to his shoulder, hip flex, naked, and he was still, he only glanced occasionally at the silent black circle of his iPhone’s camera lens.
-Thousands of people flowed into the live stream like the gushing of an abundant sea, sending love hearts that sprung upwards or comments with hatred.
-Around him the birds in the garden made noise and the sun warmed his skin, the colours seemed to heighten with each person that entered the live and saw him.
-Gabriel fought a smile which threatened to grow wider and wider as he felt the many people's eyes.
-You are seen Gabriel!
-You are seen! he thought.
-Gabriel held his pose looking away with the same determined gaze as Michelangelo’s muse, he thought of Vincent, he thought of his mother, la bella Nani, the David, himself.
+A week later he set his phone up in the garden on a tripod on the back lens, and set his Instagram to live stream.
+His mother’s garden was verdurous with the height of summer, it smelt of roses and the wild fecal scent of compost, standing on a plastic box from the garage, Gabriel posed, leaning slightly, his hand to his shoulder, hip flex, nude, and he was still, he only glanced occasionally at the silent black circle of his iPhone’s camera lens.
+Thousands of people flowed into the live, gushing like an abundant sea, sending hearts that sprung upwards.
+Around him the birds in the garden made noise and the sun warmed his skin, the colours seemed to brighten with each person that saw him.
+Gabriel fought a smile which threatened to crack his face in two.
+Gabriel held his pose looking away with the same determined gaze as Michelangelo’s muse, he thought of Walter, his mother, La Bella Nani, the David, himself.
 A tear fell down his cheek and as the live reached 10,000 people Gabriel turned instantly to stone, infallible marble.